 It will take some time to develop relationships with Korean VCs

 When looking to develop a relationship with potential VCs in Korea, it is important to think of the process for the long term.
-Spend time doing research and ask around your network to find the right VC.
-Most Korean VCs will not be able to speak English well, however, they have some base level of English.
+Spend time researching and asking around your network to find the right VC.
+Most Korean VCs will not be able to speak English well; however, they have some base level of English.
 If you are targeting some of the bigger VC firms in Kore, they will have at least one partner that is fluent in English.
 It is important to develop a personal relationship with VCs and find ones that want to work with you, not just invest.
 So take time and get to know them and their interest.
 This will allow them to see who you are as a person.
 Be their friend first before you pitch them any ideas.
-They get hit up for investments every week so to stand out, try to build a relationship with them that doesn’t center on funding.
+They get hit up for investments every week, so to stand out, try to build a relationship with them that doesn’t center on funding.

 Be on their Radar